jso123450/starter-hugo-academic/content/publication/kondracki-2022-uninvited/index.md

 title: "Uninvited Guests: Analyzing the Identity and Behavior of Certificate Transparency Bots"
 date: 2022-08-10
 publishDate: 2022-08-10
-authors: ["Brian Kondracki", "Johnny So", "Nick Nikiforakis"]
+authors: ["Brian Kondracki", "admin", "Nick Nikiforakis"]
 publication_types: ["1"]
 abstract: "Since its creation, Certificate Transparency (CT) has served as a vital component of the secure web.
 However, with the